 What is the best age to first go see the orthodontist?

 Age 7 is the ideal time to bring your child in for a complimentary consultation.
-Our orthodontists, Dr. Kirby Nelson and Dr. William Brown, will assess the potential orthodontic needs of each patient and explain all of the treatment options.
+Our orthodontist, Dr. Kirby Nelson, will assess the potential orthodontic needs of each patient and explain all of the treatment options.
 Early, or “interceptive,” treatment can sometimes help to circumvent issues like narrow palates, crossbites, overbites and underbites that are more difficult to correct as an adult.

 No matter your age, we encourage you to come in for your complimentary consultation so you can start your journey towards the beautiful, healthy smile you have always wanted!